zerops-recipe-apps/laravel-jetstream-app/README.md

 <br/>

-## Deploy on Zerops
+## Deploy to Zerops
-You can either click the deploy button to deploy directly on Zerops, or manually copy the [import yaml](https://github.com/zerops-recipe-apps/laravel-jetstream-app/blob/main/zerops-project-import.yml) to the import dialog in the Zerops app.
+You can either click the deploy button to deploy directly to Zerops, or manually copy the [import yaml](https://github.com/zerops-recipe-apps/laravel-jetstream-app/blob/main/zerops-project-import.yml) to the import dialog in the Zerops app.

 [![Deploy on Zerops](https://github.com/zeropsio/recipe-shared-assets/blob/main/deploy-button/green/deploy-button.svg)](https://app.zerops.io/recipe/laravel)